victormn/photo-a-day-aligner/README.md

 1. Create a directory for your project.

-2. Copy `examples/pada.conf` into it.
-Change `predictor_path` to point to your dlib landmarks, [downloadable from here](http://sourceforge.net/projects/ dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2).
+2. Copy `pada.conf.dist` into it, as `pada.conf`.
+Change `predictor_path` to point to your dlib landmarks, [downloadable from here](http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2).

-3. Create a sub-directory `input`, and place your input frames into it.
+3. Create a directory `input`, configure `pada.conf` with the path, and place your input frames into it.
 When lexicographically sorted the file names should be in the correct order.

 4. Run `pada.py align` to align and colour correct your input frames.
-At this point you can inspect the output in `./aligned`.
-If the results are not satisfactory change settings and repeat this step.
+At this point you can inspect the output in `./aligned`. the results are not satisfactory change settings and repeat this step.

 5. Run `pada.py framedrop` to select a sequence of good frames and output them to `filtered.txt`.

 6. Run `make_vid.sh` to convert the above file list into a video, `output.mp4`.